kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-03-type-cleanup.md

 ## Conclusion

-We saw that Eventing services modifies the event names to filter out non-alphanumeric character to conform to Cloud Event specifications.
-But this modification is abstract to the user because the user can still publish and subscribe to the original Event names.
+You see that Eventing services modify the event names to filter out non-alphanumeric character to conform to Cloud Event specifications.

-Only catch is that in some cases, it can lead to a naming collision as explained in [Event names](../../05-technical-reference/evnt-01-event-names.md).
+> **CAUTION:** This cleanup modification is abstract; you can still publish and subscribe to the original Event names.
+However, in some cases, it can lead to a naming collision as explained in [Event names](../../05-technical-reference/evnt-01-event-names.md).